 Be aware that a high volume of artists within an agency can act as two sides of a coin.
-The agency and its brand are positively reinforced by being in demand, but also day to day workload might be extensive.
 As a new artist, you have to find your spot within the company.

 Prioritization is hard to obtain, and you’ll have to be aware that there’s still a lot of work heading your way.
 Which leads to the next pointer:

-When negotiating terms and conditions, make sure everyone is on par with the realities of services to be provided by the agency.
+When negotiating terms and conditions with, make sure everyone is on par with the realities of services to be provided by the booking agency.

 Also ask your booker to be completely frank about the amount of time he or she is able to invest into your project.